overmind88/hypha-installation/README.md

   | `options-ssl-nginx.conf` | SSL configuration file (decribed below) |

    - `options-ssl-nginx.conf` could be found in `selfsigned/` (if you don't have one from SSL certificate provider)
-  - To generate self-signed SSL certificate follow the instructions at chapter `3.
-Advanced guide` of this guide
+  - To generate self-signed SSL certificate follow the instructions at chapter [3.
+Advanced guide: generate SSL certificate](#generate-and-use-self-signed-ssl-certificate)

 ##### Configure `.env` file